jaswch/jaswch/README.md

 ### Hi there 👋, I'm Jaswanth Venkata Sai Chennu
 - I like programming microcontrollers and hacking them to do cool things.
-- 🔭 I’m currently working on macos-web
+- 🔭 I’m currently working on macos-web,SwiftyGPIO and trying to run swift programming on a raspberry pi pico
 - 🌱 I’m currently learning ML and web dev
 - ⚡ Fun fact: My name starts with 'J' JavaScript also starts with 'J' which is my favourite language.
 <!--